Why Reskilling Is So Important Now

 In that example, reskilling provides upward mobility for one person and a job opportunity for another looking for an entry point into a growing field.
 SkillPointe ambassador Tammy Ronstadt says the opportunities are everywhere.

-An example is Mississippi’s reskilling program, ReSkillMS, which connects employers with potential trainees who are interested in learning specific skills that employers need.
-The training is provided through on-the-job training or community college courses, often at no or little cost to the individual.
+An example was Mississippi’s reskilling program, ReSkillMS, which connected employers with potential trainees interested in learning specific skills that employers needed.
+The training was provided through on-the-job training or community college courses, often at no or little cost to the individual.
 The concept was so appealing that 2,000 Mississippians enrolled in the program in its first 30 days.
+Employers that provided such training were eligible to be reimbursed for up to 75% of the worker’s wages during the training period depending on the pay rate of the newly trained worker.
+The program shuttered at the end of 2020 in accordance with Federal rules about how states had to spend the COVID-19 relief funds that supported it.

 Why reskill?